nibhaady/E-Red-Blood-Bank-Management/README.md

-# E-Red-Blood-Bank-Management
+---

+# e‑Red: Online Blood Bank Management System

+## 📌 Project Overview
-DETAILED DESCRIPTION OF THE PROJECT: e-Red, the online blood bank management system is a database application system whose purpose is to simplify and automate the process of blood transfusion.
+**e‑Red** is an online blood bank management system designed to simplify, streamline, and automate the end‑to‑end process of blood transfusion management.
-It provides a clear documentation of the blood donors and its blood donation activities.
+It maintains comprehensive records of blood donors, donation history, and blood availability across multiple blood banks.

+The system ensures:
-It can search fast the list of possible donors and the available blood types.
+- Fast search for potential donors and available blood types
-It provides an organised and systematic record system.
+- Organized and systematic record‑keeping
-It provides the past blood donation history of the donor.
-It provides an easy to use, efficient and effective system to the users.

-Set of authorities given to the admin:
-1.Authority to remove donors
-2.Authority to create new Campaigns
+- Easy access to donor history
+- A user‑friendly, efficient, and effective interface for all users

+---

+## 🔐 Admin Capabilities
+Administrators are granted the following authorities:

+- Remove donors from the system
+- Create and manage new donation campaigns
-3.Authority to add new Blood Banks to the database
+- Add new blood banks to the database

+---

+## 🌟 User Features
-The application system also provides the following features to the users:
+The application provides several key features to end users:

-1.Allows the users to check where there is availability of a particular blood type .
+- Check availability of specific blood types
-2.Allows the user to use his/her location to find the nearest blood banks.
+- Use location services to find the nearest blood banks
-3.Allows the user to get the real time blood availability.
-4.Allows the user to register for the voluntary donation.
+- View real‑time blood availability
+- Register for voluntary blood donation
-5. Displays the top blood donors of the year
+- View the top blood donors of the year

-SOFTWARE REQUIREMENTS:
+---

+## 🛠 Software Requirements

+### **Operating System**
-OPERATING SYSTEM: Windows 7 or higher
+- Windows 7 or higher

+### **Source Code Editor**
-SOURCE CODE EDITOR: VS Code 1.62.3
+- Visual Studio Code 1.62.3

+### **Database Management System**
-DBMS: Oracle 11g Edition
+- Oracle 11g Edition

+### **Programming Languages**
+- Python
-PROGRAMMING LANGUAGE: PYTHON, SQL
+- SQL

+---